casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

 **Example command to upgrade to v1.1.1:**

-The following is an example of upgrading and migrating to version 1.1.1 of a previously installed NFT collection using version 1.0.0.
+The following is an example of upgrading and migrating to version 1.1.1 of a previously installed NFT collection using version 1.0.0 with standard NamedKeys.

 ```bash
 casper-client put-deploy \